 Many find the experience of valuing their work a little nerve-wracking, and that’s no surprise.
 Getting the pricing wrong may come back to haunt you—you may need to work longer and harder just to make enough.
 Don’t want to get yourself into a difficult situation?
 Start with a few simple strategies when deciding on your freelance rates and services.

-Diversify your portfolio.
-One of the easiest ways to start charging higher rates is to expand your services.
+One of the easiest ways to start charging higher rates is to expand your services and your portfolio.
 Taking on a more diverse mix of projects will allow you to gain broader experience in the different aspects of your field, which will in turn increase the perceived value of your services.

 There are many factors that can impact your freelance hourly rate, including your level of experience, specialization, portfolio and even industry connections.
 As research shows, while certain skills are valued more in some markets than in others, the average freelance salaries across Europe are relatively similar.
 With access to giant freelance marketplaces like Upwork or PeoplePerHour, freelance professionals can now match their rates to the global market instead of earning the local rate.